 Apache Phoenix in HDInsight

-Apache Phoenix opens up big data queries to non-developers who can use an SQL-like syntax rather than programming.
-Phoenix is highly optimized for HBase, unlike other tools such as Hive and Spark SQL.
+Apache Phoenix opens up big data queries to non-developers who can use a SQL-like syntax rather than programming.
+Phoenix is highly optimized for HBase, unlike other tools such as Apache Hive and Apache Spark SQL.
 The benefit to developers is writing highly performant queries with much less code.